CosmicBridge/server/README.md

 The funds are stored in a multi-sig wallet ; any payment needs to be properly signed by a subset of the validators.

 In order to participate in the Cosmic Bridge network, a user should send bitcoin to a particular payment zone address - a specific wallet on the Bitcoin blockchain.
 Once bitcoin has been received, users can micro-transact bitcoin on a Cosmos chain (this chain is the "payment zone").
-The balances are paid out periodically or on-demand on the Bitcoin chain, vastly reducing the number of required transactions (and hence the transaction fees paid).
+The balances can be paid out on-demand on the Bitcoin chain, vastly reducing the number of required transactions (and hence the transaction fees paid) as the number of transactions on the off-chain network increases.

 The end result is that users save transaction fees by bundling up transactions on the bitcoin network while still enjoying transparency and safety.
 In return, the complete trustlessness of the Bitcoin chain is exchanged with a degree of trust in the validator set of the payment zone.
-We believe this compromise is acceptable for many potential uses.
+This compromise can be acceptable for many potential uses, such as large volumes of micropayments.

 ### Potential Uses